LLNL/UnifyFS/docs/run.rst

     $ [prompt] cat example_stage_in.manifest

     /scratch/users/me/input_data/input_1.dat /unifyfs/input/input_1.dat
+    # example comment line
     /home/users/me/configuration/run_12345.conf /unifyfs/config/run_12345.conf
     "/home/users/me/file with space.dat" "/unifyfs/file with space.dat"

 Transfer During Job
 *******************

-Data can also be transferred in/out of UnifyFS using one of two stand-alone applications.
+Data can also be transferred in/out of UnifyFS using the ``unifyfs-stage`` helper program.
+This is the same program used internally by ``unifyfs`` to provide file staging during server startup and termination.

-The stand-alone applications can be invoked at any time while the UnifyFS servers are up and responding to requests.
+The helper program can be invoked at any time while the UnifyFS servers are up and responding to requests.
 This allows for bringing in new input and/or transferring results out to be verified before the job terminates.

 UnifyFS Stage Executable
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The ``start``/``terminate`` transfer API stage functionality can also be used via the stand-alone application ``unifyfs-stage``.
-This application is installed in the same directory as the ``unifyfs`` utility (``$UNIFYFS_INSTALL/bin``).
+The ``unifyfs-stage`` program is installed in the same directory as the ``unifyfs`` utility (i.e., ``$UNIFYFS_INSTALL/bin``).

-This application can be run at any time within a job to transfer new data into or results out of UnifyFS.
 A manifest file (see :ref:`above <manifest_file_label>`) needs to be provided as an argument to use this approach.